How to Use go

 }

-// Parse and execute the template
+// Parse the HTML template from the byte slice.

 tmpl, err := template.New("welcome").Parse(string(tmplContent))